Family, Personal & Bereavement Leave

 Family and Personal Leave provides you with stability when you need it most, in some cases offering paid time off as well as ensuring your job will still be waiting for you when you return.
 In the animation industry, you may have access to family and personal leave from four different sources: 1) Your employer’s individual family leave policies; 2) The Animation Guild Master Agreement; 3) State law, and; 4) Federal law.

 Employers are permitted and encouraged to provide the most robust family and personal leave benefits possible to their employees.
-We recommend all Guild members reach out to their employer’s HR department to see what benefits are offered beyond what is provided through the Animation Guild Agreement and applicable laws.
+We recommend all Guild members reach out to their employer’s HR department to see what benefits are offered beyond what is provided through The Animation Guild Agreement and applicable laws.

 Under the California Family Rights Act (CFRA), you and your spouse or registered domestic partner may have family and personal leave and rights.
-Any employer who has at least 50 employees in a 75 mile radius of the work site must provide up to 12 weeks of job-protected leave to bond with a new child, care for an immediate family member with a serious health condition, or tend to your own serious health condition.
-In order to qualify, you must have been an employee for at least 12 months in total and have worked at least 1,250 hours over the last 12 months.
+Any employer who has at least 50 employees within a 75-mile radius of the work site must provide up to 12 work weeks of unpaid, job-protected leave in a 12-month period to bond with a new child, care for an immediate family member with a serious health condition, or tend to your own serious health condition (which may include pregnancy).
+In order to qualify, you must have been an employee for at least 12 months in total (this does not have to be continuous) and have worked at least 1,250 hours during the 12 months prior to the start of leave.
+Learn more here.

 The California Pregnancy Disability Law (PDL) allows up to four months of job-protected leave if you are disabled due to pregnancy, childbirth, or a related condition.
 This length of time is determined by a healthcare provider and applies to any employer who has at least five employees.
 PDL leave may be used in addition to CFRA or NPLA leave.
 Unlike the aforementioned rights, the PDL only applies to the pregnant parent.
+Learn more here.

 The California Fair Employment and Housing Act (FEHA) prohibits discrimination due to pregnancy, childbirth, or breastfeeding.
 This act also protects your right to reasonable pregnancy accommodation in your workplace as recommended by a healthcare provider, and provides job protection while you use disability leave for pregnancy, childbirth, or a related health condition.
+Learn more here.

 In addition, California Paid Family Leave (PFL) and State Disability Insurance (SDI) may provide partial income replacement during your family or personal leave of up to eight weeks for PFL and six to eight weeks for SDI, or more when SDI is combined with PDL.
 To qualify, you must have earned at least $300 in the last five to 18 months from which SDI deductions were withheld.
 To confirm eligibility, look for the CA SDI tax deduction on your paystubs.
 Learn more about how to calculate benefits here.